LincolnG4/Haku/README.md

 # Haku
-ETL and data integration service that allows you to create workflows for data movement and transforming data
+Haku is ETL and data integration service that allows you to create workflows for data movement and transforming data